HamzaSn/FacebookScraping-3.0/README.md

 # Facebook group Data scraping solution

-A solution for data scraping from facebook tunisian groups built with R programming language, Selenium server ,JavaScript queries and SQLite
+A solution for data extraction from facebook tunisian groups built with R programming language, Selenium server ,JavaScript queries and SQLite database

 # Details :

-The solution is a function that takes as arguments a vector of facebook groups and the number of scroll units ( 1 units : scroll to the botton of the current page )

-and execute the following steps :
+The solution is a function that takes as arguments a list of facebook groups and execute the following steps :

-- connect to facebook account
+- connect to facebook account using user fb-credentials
 - navigate to group
-- scroll
-- send JS query to get the data
+- reapeat scrolliing and send JS query to get the data
 - process the data ( cleaning and formating )
 - extract informations like phone number and city
 - append the data to the existing SQLite databse

-here's the ERD of the database
+database ERD :

 ![ERD](https://user-images.githubusercontent.com/81447987/130847575-257dd13c-6cea-4d0d-8360-1153794b6fea.PNG)

 a sample of data extracted